PUBLIC AND NONPROFIT (PNP)

-Instructions for Submission.
-Complete papers and proposals for panels and symposia must be submitted by Tuesday, 12 January 2021 at 5:00 PM ET (NY time).
+Complete papers and proposals for panels and symposia must be submitted by Tuesday, 11 January 2022 at 5:00 PM ET (NY time).
 Only electronic submissions through the AOM Submission Center will be accepted.
-Submissions that do not follow the AOM guidelines will not be accepted.
-The Submission Center will open early December.
-For more information see https://aom.org/events/annual-meeting/submitting.
+Submissions must follow the AOM guidelines to be considered.
+The Submission Center will open in early December.
+For more information on specific submission guidelines, see https://aom.org/events/annual-meeting/submitting.

-Reviewers.
 The PNP Division relies on the work of volunteers.
-Please consider signing up to be a PNP Division Reviewer for the 2021 AOM Conference at https://aom.org/events/annual-meeting/reviewing.
+Please consider becoming a PNP Division Reviewer for the 2022 AOM Conference at https://aom.org/events/annual-meeting/reviewing.